Lenders use a ratio called "debt to income" to determine your maximum monthly payment after you have paid your other monthly debts.

 Most conventional mortgage loans require a qualifying ratio of 28/36.
 FHA loans are less strict, requiring a 29/41 ratio.

 The first number in a qualifying ratio is the maximum percentage of gross monthly income that can be spent on housing costs (this includes principal and interest, PMI, hazard insurance, property taxes, and HOA dues).

-The second number in the ratio is what percent of your gross income every month that should be spent on housing costs and recurring debt.
-For purposes of this ratio, debt includes payments on credit cards, car payments, child support, etcetera.
+The second number in the ratio is the maximum percentage of your gross monthly income which can be spent on housing costs and recurring debt together.
+Recurring debt includes payments on credit cards, car payments, child support, and the like.

 With a 29/41 (FHA) qualifying ratio

-Don't forget these are only guidelines.
-We will be thrilled to pre-qualify you to determine how large a mortgage loan you can afford.
+Remember these are just guidelines.
+We will be thrilled to pre-qualify you to determine how large a mortgage you can afford.

 At Cottingham Mortgage Inc., we answer questions about qualifying all the time.
 Give us a call: (800) 288-9693.